MrHedmad/kerblam/docs/src/tutorial/fetch_data.md

 You can specify any number of URLs and file names in `[data.remote]`, one for each file that you wish to be downloaded.

+> [!DANGER]
-The download directory for all fetched data is your input directory, so if you specify `some/nested/dir/file.txt`, kerblam! will save the file in `./data/in/some/nested/dir/file.txt`.
+> The download directory for all fetched data is your input directory,
+> so if you specify `some/nested/dir/file.txt`, kerblam! will save the file in
+> `./data/in/some/nested/dir/file.txt`.
-This also means that if you write an absolute path (e.g. `/some_file.txt`), Kerblam! will treat the path as it should treat it - by making `some_file.txt` in the root of the filesystem (and most likely failing to do so).
+> This also means that if you write an absolute path (e.g. `/some_file.txt`),
+> Kerblam! will treat the path as it should treat it - by making `some_file.txt`
+> in the root of the filesystem (and most likely failing to do so).
+>
-It will, however, warn you before acting that it is about to do something potentially unwanted, giving you the chance to abort.
+> Kerblam! will, however, warn you before acting, telling you that it is about
+> to do something potentially unwanted, and giving you the chance to abort.